Garlinsk/Quotes-Vote/README.md

 Live Demo

-To view the page click here: QUOTES
+To view the page click here: Quotes-vote

 Technology Used